FedjaW/roman-numerals-converter/README.md

 ## Contribute

-There are currently two different implementations of the same converter, a simple approach and a recursive approach.
+There are currently three different implementations of the same converter:

+1. a simple approach,
+2. a recursive approach
+3. and ChatGPTs approach.

 Any new implementation approach is welcome.
 This can serve as a code kata.

 ## Screenshot